mrosa7/sdpII_GHOSTJUICE/README.md

-# sdpII_GHOSTJUICE
+# sdpII_GHOSTJUICE PROJECT
-Ghost Juice Production project development repo
+Use unity version 2021.3.9
+I'd also recommend using GitHub Desktop